yangzh13/share-secret-message/README.md

 # share-secret-message
-encrypt messages for public sharing using now service
+encrypt and decrypt messages using base64 and for public sharing using now service